Overview

 Wrap-up / Next Steps

-Findings are more than just issues to fix — they’re signals that inform your maturity score.
-Keep them up to date and accurately mapped to ensure your maturity assessment reflects your organization’s real-world risk and progress.
+Findings are more than just issues to fix — they're signals that inform the maturity score.
+Keeping them up to date and accurately mapped ensures the maturity assessment reflects the organization's real-world risk and progress.